NaturalGIS/mapping_ecosystem_services/README.md

     b) a raster layer/map of the computed final results

 8) "**Output raster spatial resolution (CRS units)**": the spatial resolution (pixels size) of the raster output layer/map.
-The resolution must be high enough for the rasterization process be able to generate the clusters representing very small parcels.
+The resolution must be high enough (small enough numeric value) for the rasterization process be able to generate the clusters representing very small parcels.

 9) "**Land use classes**": the list of (unique) land use classes automatically populated after choosing the **Land use classification attribute**.